civican/legisinfo/44-1/bills/S-17/bill_text.md

 Pour l'application des articles 90 à *108*, le gouverneur en conseil peut, par règlement, sur recommandation du ministre :

-> **Explanatory Note**:
-> *This amendment corrects a cross-reference in the French version.*
-> *Existing Text*:
-> > Pour l'application des articles 90 à 106, le gouverneur en conseil peut, par règlement, sur recommandation du ministre :

 ### `Impact Assessment Act`

+### Section 157

+Paragraph 112(1)(c) of the `Impact Assessment Act` is replaced by the following:

+prescribing, for the purposes of any of subsections 9(5), 18(5), 28(9), 36(3) and 37(6), any activity in respect of which a time limit may be suspended and respecting circumstances, in relation to an activity, in which a time limit may be suspended;

+### Retail Payment Activities Act

 ### Section 158

-The portion of section 63 of the English version of the `Impact Assessment Act` before paragraph (a) is replaced by the following:

-### Section 63

-The Minister's determination under paragraph 60(1)(a) in respect of a designated project referred to in that **paragraph**, and the Governor in Council's determination under section 62 in respect of a designated project referred to in that **section**, must be based on the report with respect to the impact assessment and a consideration of the following factors:

-> **Explanatory Note**:
-> *This amendment corrects two errors of terminology in the English version.*
-> *Existing Text*:
-> > The Minister's determination under paragraph 60(1)(a) in respect of a designated project referred to in that subsection, and the Governor in Council's determination under section 62 in respect of a designated project referred to in that subsection, must be based on the report with respect to the impact assessment and a consideration of the following factors:

-### Section 159

-Paragraph 112(1)(c) of the Act is replaced by the following:

-prescribing, for the purposes of any of subsections 9(5), 18(**5**), 28(9), 36(3) and 37(6), any activity in respect of which a time limit may be suspended and respecting circumstances, in relation to an activity, in which a time limit may be suspended;

-> **Explanatory Note**:
-> *This amendment corrects an error in a cross-reference that occurred when section 18 was amended without a consequential amendment to paragraph 112(1)(c).*
-> *Existing Text*:
-> > The Minister may make regulations
-> >
-> > prescribing, for the purposes of any of subsections 9(5), 18(6), 28(9), 36(3) and 37(6), any activity in respect of which a time limit may be suspended and respecting circumstances, in relation to an activity, in which a time limit may be suspended;

-### Retail Payment Activities Act

-### Section 160

 Subsection 105(2) of the `Retail Payment Activities Act` is replaced by the following:

-**(2)** If subsection 53.6(1) of the `Proceeds of Crime (Money Laundering) and Terrorist Financing Act`, as enacted by section **180** of the `Budget Implementation Act, 2021, No. 1`, comes into force before or during the transition period, the 30-day period referred to in that subsection is, in relation to an application for registration that is submitted during the transition period, suspended until the end of the transition period.
+**(2)** If subsection 53.6(1) of the `Proceeds of Crime (Money Laundering) and Terrorist Financing Act`, as enacted by section 180 of the `Budget Implementation Act, 2021, No. 1`, comes into force before or during the transition period, the 30-day period referred to in that subsection is, in relation to an application for registration that is submitted during the transition period, suspended until the end of the transition period.

-> **Explanatory Note**:
-> *This amendment corrects an incorrect cross-reference.
-A clause was removed from the `Budget Implementation Act, 2021, No. 1` during the legislative process that resulted in other provisions being renumbered.
-Subsection 105(2) of the `Retail Payment Activities Act`, as enacted by section 177 of the `Budget Implementation Act, 2021, No. 1`, was not adjusted to reflect the new numbering.
-The cross-reference should read section 180, not section 181.*
-> *Existing Text*:
-> > If subsection 53.6(1) of the `Proceeds of Crime (Money Laundering) and Terrorist Financing Act`, as enacted by section 181 of the `Budget Implementation Act, 2021, No. 1`, comes into force before or during the transition period, the 30-day period referred to in that subsection is, in relation to an application for registration that is submitted during the transition period, suspended until the end of the transition period.

 ### `Rules of the Review Tribunal (Canada Agricultural Review Tribunal)`

-### Section 161
+### Section 159

 The title of the `Rules of the Review Tribunal (Canada Agricultural Review Tribunal)` is replaced by the following:

 #### Rules of the Canada Agricultural Review Tribunal

-> **Explanatory Note**:
-> *This amendment to the title of the regulations is necessary in order to reflect the name change of the Review Tribunal.*
-> *Existing Text*:

-### Section 162
+### Section 160

 Subrule 10(2) of the French version of the Rules is replaced by the following:

-**(2)** **Il** peut, sur demande, permettre à une partie de remédier à une lacune ou une irrégularité, selon les modalités qu'**il** juge équitables, avant la fin de l'instance.
+**(2)** Il peut, sur demande, permettre à une partie de remédier à une lacune ou une irrégularité, selon les modalités qu'il juge équitables, avant la fin de l'instance.

-> **Explanatory Note**:
-> *These amendments to the French version of the regulations are necessary in order to reflect the name change of the Review Tribunal.*
-> *Existing Text*:
-> > Elle peut, sur demande, permettre à une partie de remédier à une lacune ou une irrégularité, selon les modalités qu'elle juge équitables, avant la fin de l'instance.

-### Section 163
+### Section 161

 The portion of subrule 32(2) of the French version of the Rules before paragraph (a) is replaced by the following:

-**(2)** Pour statuer sur l'admissibilité, **il** tient compte de tout facteur pertinent, notamment :
+**(2)** Pour statuer sur l'admissibilité, il tient compte de tout facteur pertinent, notamment :

-> **Explanatory Note**:
-> *These amendments to the French version of the regulations are necessary in order to reflect the name change of the Review Tribunal.*
-> *Existing Text*:
-> > Pour statuer sur l'admissibilité, elle tient compte de tout facteur pertinent, notamment :

-### Section 164
+### Section 162

 The portion of subrule 48(2) of the French version of the Rules before paragraph (a) is replaced by the following:

-**(2)** Pour statuer sur l'admissibilité, **il** tient compte de tout facteur pertinent, notamment :
+**(2)** Pour statuer sur l'admissibilité, il tient compte de tout facteur pertinent, notamment :

-> **Explanatory Note**:
-> *These amendments to the French version of the regulations are necessary in order to reflect the name change of the Review Tribunal.*
-> *Existing Text*:
-> > Pour statuer sur l'admissibilité, elle tient compte de tout facteur pertinent, notamment :

-### Section 165
+### Section 163

 The French version of the Rules is amended by replacing "Commission" with "Tribunal", with any necessary modifications, in the following provisions: